smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

   - Samurott: Technician

 Minor ability changes:

+- Justified now caps base power to 100 against non-Dark foes:
+  Musketeers are recommended to use Sacred Sword over Close Combat and Surf over Hydro Pump, other pokemon are recommended not to use Justified

 - Weak Armor reduces incoming move damage by 1/8 of the user's max HP and increases the user's Speed for the first hit after switch-in (and